arty-arty/thefairrandomizer/README.md

     )
 ```

-4. Logic signature can be replayed with the same proof, seed, publickey satisfying the vrf_verify equation.
+4. Logic signature could be replayed with the same proof, seed, and publickey satisfying the vrf_verify equation.
 How do we protect?
 By checking the group from inside of a signature, we require another transaction from our authorized account in this group.
 Without signing by authorized account each time, replayed transactions by other people just fail.

 ```python
    program = And(